-This project will deliver a program of work at major national sites, including referral hospitals and laboratories, across four key themes:
+This project delivered a program of work at major national sites, including referral hospitals and laboratories, across four key themes:

-- Infection Prevention and Control will be improved by establishing relevant policies and procedures, including hand hygiene, and systems for monitoring selected healthcare associated infections, through training and mentoring.
+- Infection Prevention and Control was improved by establishing relevant policies and procedures, including hand hygiene, and systems for monitoring selected healthcare associated infections, through training and mentoring.

-- Antimicrobial Stewardship Training and mentorship to build capacity for improved measurement and ongoing monitoring of the appropriateness of antibiotic use and of volumes of use, and capability to manage antimicrobial stewardship and respond to emerging issues will be a key focus of this project.
+- Antimicrobial Stewardship training and mentorship to build capacity for improved measurement and ongoing monitoring of the appropriateness of antibiotic use and of volumes of use, and capability to manage antimicrobial stewardship and respond to emerging issues was a key focus of this project.

-- Animal Health Using a One Health approach, this theme will improve cross- sectoral surveillance of AMR and antimicrobial use across human and animal health.
+- Animal Health Using a One Health approach, this theme improved cross- sectoral surveillance of AMR and antimicrobial use across human and animal health.

-Implementation of the COMBAT AMR project will follow the principles outlined below.
+Implementation of the COMBAT AMR project followed the principles outlined below.

 Country engagement and coordination with National AMR Action Plans

-To promote sustainability and ensure project activities respond to need, the project will align with National AMR Action Plans and public health priorities and establish partnerships with National AMR Committees and public health counterparts to define and implement project activities.
+To promote sustainability and ensure project activities respond to need, the project aligned with National AMR Action Plans and public health priorities and established partnerships with National AMR Committees and public health counterparts to define and implement project activities.

-The COMBAT-AMR team will work with counterparts to undertake a comprehensive situation and needs assessment at the start of the project, using a purpose-built, comprehensive, and informative situational analysis tool to understand current country approaches to address AMR and inform development of project activities based on identified needs.
+The COMBAT-AMR team worked with counterparts to undertake a comprehensive situation and needs assessment at the start of the project, using a purpose-built, comprehensive, and informative situational analysis tool to understand current country approaches to address AMR and inform development of project activities based on identified needs.

-Key champions and leaders will be identified to participate in capacity building activities delivered under a train-the-trainer model.
-The project will develop training tools and resources for champions to use, supporting the development of a regional network of trained professionals in AMR across Pacific Island Countries.
+Key champions and leaders were identified to participate in capacity building activities delivered under a train-the-trainer model.
+The project developed training tools and resources for champions to use, supporting the development of a regional network of trained professionals in AMR across Pacific Island Countries.

 Coordination with national and regional initiatives

-This initiative will align closely with other regional AMR capacity building activities through ongoing coordination and communication with institution leaders, public health personnel, and regional stakeholders, including WPRO and SPC.
+This initiative aligned closely with other regional AMR capacity building activities through ongoing coordination and communication with institution leaders, public health personnel, and regional stakeholders, including WPRO and SPC.

-This program will be delivered using a One Health approach, including providing opportunities for training and mentoring across human and animal health, to create One Health communities of practice in partner countries.
+This program was delivered using a One Health approach, including providing opportunities for training and mentoring across human and animal health, to create One Health communities of practice in partner countries.

 The four end-of-program outcomes in each country are: